Committee on Monetary, Financial and Balance of Payments Statistics

-CMFB, in the context of European statistics, stands for Committee on Monetary, Financial and Balance of Payments Statistics.
-Originally established in 1991, the Committee is an advisory committee for the European Commission (Eurostat) and European Central Bank and a platform for cooperation between the statistical and central banking community in Europe (CMFB).
+Committee on Monetary, Financial and Balance of Payments Statistics (CMFB) is an advisory committee for the European Commission (Eurostat) and European Central Bank for cooperation between the statistical and central banking community in the European Union.

-Main tasks
+History

+The CMFB was originally established in 1991.

-The Commission, on its own initiative, and, should the occasion arise, following a request from the Council or from the committees which assist them, shall consult the Committee on:
+It was designed so that the European Commission, on its own initiative, and, should the occasion arise, following a request from the Council or from the committees, could consult the Committee on: